-With the rising popularity of low carb/paleo type diets has come a curious unintended consequence: expecting mothers receiving a false positive on their Gestational Diabetes Mellitus (GDM) test.
+With the rise in popularity of low-carb/paleo type diets has come a curious unintended consequence: expecting mothers receiving a false positive on their Gestational Diabetes Mellitus (GDM) test.

 Gestational Diabetes Mellitus (GDM)

-GDM is diabetes (“Type 4 Diabetes”) diagnosed in the second or third trimester of pregnancy that is not obviously type 1 or 2 .
-Women with diabetes in the first trimester would be classified as having type 2 diabetes .
-The essential contributing factor to GDM is pancreatic insufficiency .
+GDM is diabetes (so-called “Type 4 Diabetes”) diagnosed in the second or third trimester of pregnancy that is not obviously type 1 or 2.
+Women with diabetes in the first trimester would be classified as having type 2 diabetes.
+The essential contributing factor to GDM is pancreatic insufficiency.
 Basically, your pancreas is not making enough insulin for your body to overcome the increased insulin resistance due to the placental hormones of pregnancy and increased maternal adipose tissue, which could potentially cause your blood glucose levels to remain high.

-GDM = weak pancreas.
+GDM = slacking pancreas.
 Not making enough insulin for you and the baby.

 There are two test for GDM: the one step and two step strategy.

 The One-Step test is the first test for diagnosing GDM.
 The diagnosis of GDM is made when any of the following plasma glucose values are met or exceeded :